jiaweizzhao/al-folio/_posts/2022-02-24-optimization.md

 In this page, we introduce recent works on optimization published by our group, where the works are categorized by their topics.

-# Learning Algorithms in General Deep Learning
+# Learning Algorithms for Deep Learning

 ### Madam Optimizer - Multiplicative Weight Update for Deep Learning [(link)](https://arxiv.org/abs/2006.14560)